 Well this is good news for the homeless in Portland, Oregon!
-The government has approved a new pilot program called “A Place For You” that will allow willing participants to house homeless people in tiny modular units paid for by the government and charitable donations.
+The government has approved a new pilot program called “A Place For You” that will allow willing participants to housing homeless people in tiny modular units paid for by the government and charitable donations.

 The Portland Press Herald reported: